-The Liberty Institute® Religious Liberty Protection Kit for Students and Teachers provides general guidance and is not to be used for legal advice.
-Because the law is constantly changing and each factual situation is unique, First Liberty and its attorneys do not warrant, either expressly or impliedly, that the law, cases, statutes, and rules discussed or cited in this Religious Liberty Protection Kit has not been subject to change, amendment, reversal, or revision.
+First Liberty Institute's Religious Liberty Protection Kit for Students and Teachers in Public Schools provides general guidance to assist public school students and teachers in response to current legal threats to religious freedom.
+This document does not create an attorney-client relationship, and it is not to be used as a substitute for legal advice from a licensed attorney.
+Because the law is constantly changing and each organization's policies and documents are unique, First Liberty Institute and its attorneys do not warrant, either expressly or impliedly, that the law, cases, statutes, and rules discussed or cited in this guide have not been changed, amended, reversed, or revised.
 If you have a legal question or need legal advice, please contact an attorney.
-First Liberty's attorneys may be contacted by going to FirstLiberty. org, selecting the "Contact" menu option at the top of the page, and then selecting "Request Legal Assistance."
+First Liberty Institute's attorneys may be contacted by requesting legal assistance at FirstLiberty.org.
+August 2021